 Specific Aim 1: Provide expertise, guidance, and consultation on experimental design for innovative -omics technologies involving discovery and targeted proteomics.

-Dr. Bereman will provide CHHE members with expertise in experimental design, sample collection, preparation, and analysis for successful implementation of proteomics research.
-The Proteomics Section will enhance the ability of scientists working in the field of EHS to identify and capitalize on emerging opportunities in systems biology and the growing area of toxicoproteomics.
+Drs.
+Bereman and Islam Williams provide CHHE members with expertise in experimental design, sample collection, preparation, and analysis for successful implementation of proteomics research.
+The Proteomics Section enhances the ability of scientists working in the field of EHS to identify and capitalize on emerging opportunities in systems biology and the growing area of toxicoproteomics.
 Toxicoproteomics, a subfield of both proteomics and toxicogenomics, uses both global and targeted protein methodologies to identify and characterize critical proteins/complexes/pathways/receptors that are affected by, or respond to, chemical and environmental exposures.
-The Proteomics Section will increase the impact of CHHE members’ research by: 1) correlating genome/epigenome studies with protein expression patterns; 2) discovering novel biomarkers of exposure in biological fluids; and 3) evaluating the impacts of exposure on key biological processes by characterizing protein expression, interaction, and modification using both in vitro cellular and in vivo animal models of exposure.
-Dr. Bereman will provide expertise in the types of proteomic experiments needed to meet the goals of each research project.
+The Proteomics Section increases the impact of CHHE members’ research by: 1) correlating genome/epigenome studies with protein expression patterns; 2) discovering novel biomarkers of exposure in biological fluids; and 3) evaluating the impacts of exposure on key biological processes by characterizing protein expression, interaction, and modification using both in vitro cellular and in vivo animal models of exposure.
+Drs.
+Bereman and Islam Williams provide expertise in the types of proteomic experiments needed to meet the goals of each research project.

 Specific Aim 2: Perform targeted and global -OMICS analyses with state-of-the-art instrumentation and resources via a highly trained and qualified team.